sumbach/modern-cljs/doc/tutorial-14.md

 wait a minute.
 We [already parsed those arguments][21] on the CLJS side of the `calculate` function and we don't want to parse them again.
-To reach this DRY objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.
+To reach this DRY objective we need to refactor the code by moving the parsing code from the client side to the server side.

-Let's take a look at the CLJS `shopping.cljs` file where we defined the client side `calculate` function.
+Let's take a look at the CLJS `shopping.cljs` file where we defined the client-side `calculate` function.

 ```clojure
 (defn calculate []